Models with one level of hierarchy

 }

-} Stan has a lot of built-in functions to facilitate modelling.
+Stan has a lot of built-in functions to facilitate modelling.
 For example the log link function is so common that there is a specialized likelihood function just for that, poisson_log.
 And there’s an even more efficient version called poisson_log_glm.
-I didn’t use it here because I wanted to code to closely match the equations.
+I didn’t use it here because I wanted the code to closely match the equations.
 You can read about these functions (and much more!) in the amazing Stan manual

 Using a now-familiar workflow, we feed the data into the model: